Nicola Sturgeon breaks silence over husband Peter Murrell’s arrest

 Speaking outside her house on Saturday, she said, despite the police investigation, “I intend to get on with life and my job as you would expect.”

-Mr Murrell, who was chief executive of the SNP from 1999 until stepping down last month, was arrested on Wednesday morning and held until the evening, when he released without charge pending further investigation.

-Police searched the couple’s home in the Glasgow satellite town of Uddingston for more than a day, with uniformed officers also searching the SNP’s headquarters in Edinburgh.
+Police searched the couple’s home in the Glasgow satellite town of Uddingston for more than a day, after Mr Murrell’s arrest with uniformed officers also searching the SNP’s headquarters in Edinburgh.

 The former executive’s arrest was a major development in Operation Branchform, a police probe launched in July 2021 to look into potential criminality in the SNP’s fundraising.